Nielsbk/HelloMPI/README.md

 Minimal Julia MPI application for testing purposes.

 Usef for:
-- Quick and simple queck of MPI when you move to a new system
+- Quickly check MPI when you move to a new system
 - Check how mpi ranks are mapped to CPU cores
-- Examples on how to use MPI on different systems
+- Learn how to use MPI on different systems
+- Learn how to create a systemimage when using MPI